 Northern Ireland Region Schools Timeline - 1974

-In 1974 the Northern Ireland Region's central School of Psychiatric & Special Care Nursing was based at Belfast.
-This school had training places places for XX SRN and XX RMN student nurses plus XX SEN (XX) pupil nurses per year.
+In 1974 the Northern Ireland Region's Belfast Northern Group School of Nursing was based at Belfast.
+This school had training places places for XX Combined SRN/RMN, XX SRN and XX RSCN student nurses plus XX SEN (General) pupil nurses per year.
 There was no record of a hospital cadet/cadet nurse to help feed recruitment.